BlueBrain/NeuroM/doc/source/developer.rst

 * Fork from github
 * Develop on your fork
+* Test locally
 * Make a pull request

-Before making a pull request, make sure that your fork is up to data and that all the tests pass locally.
-This will make it less likely that your pull request will get rejected by making braking chages or by failing the rest requirements.
+Before making a pull request, make sure that your fork is up to date and that all the tests pass locally.
+This will make it less likely that your pull request will get rejected by making breaking chages or by failing the test requirements.

 Running the tests
 -----------------